Fire HDX: Software

-Both models use Fire OS 3 which is a proprietary fork of Android 4.2.2.
+Both 2013 models shipped with Fire OS 3 which is a proprietary fork of Android 4.2.2.
 It features "Mayday", a button for free tech support available any time, "Silk", a cloud-accelerated browser, the Amazon Appstore for games and apps and Amazon.com services for media content purchases.
 The tablets can send video content to a supported TV, game console or through a device like a Wireless Display HDMI adapter wirelessly using "Second Screen", but cannot send content via a HDMI cable like its predecessor, the Kindle Fire HD.

 The 2014 refresh uses Fire OS 4 "Sangria", which features profiles so each user on the tablet can have their own settings and apps.

+After Fire OS 5 was released on new 2015 Fire tablet models it was also made available as an over-the-air upgrade for 4th gen Fire tablets, including the 2014 HDX 8.9.
+Amazon provided a downgrade mechanism for users who did not like the upgrade.

 Mayday feature

 Sascha Segan of PC Magazine mentioned: "Press the Mayday button, and within 15 seconds, a live Amazon operator appears in a video chat window on your screen to answer all of your Kindle Fire questions.
 He or she will even tell you what apps to download.
 I've never seen anything else like it on a tablet."
 In his review of the Kindle Fire HDX 7" he called the Mayday remote video support feature as "revolutionary" and "Amazon's most exciting feature".

 In June 2018, however, Amazon "quietly" discontinued the Mayday feature.